-Pending guidelines and methodology on HNDAs, the establishment of a coordination and monitoring unit to assist Local Authorities and Regional Authorities and the development and coordination of a centralised spatial database for Local Authority Housing data as stipulated in NPO37 of the NPF an Interim Housing Needs Demand Assessment has been carried out.
+Pending the preparation of a regional HNDA a Housing Needs Demand Assessment has been carried out.
 This is so as to allow demographic trends and housing stock profiles inform policy formulation in particular policy in relation to housing type and mix.

-The Interim HNDA exercise also allows for the identification of appropriate housing mix requirements for new residential developments in DLR to be adopted in the Draft Development Plan as specified in SPPR1 of the 'Sustainable Urban Housing: Design Guidelines for Planning Authorities'.
+The HNDA exercise also allows for the identification of appropriate housing mix requirements for new residential developments in DLR to be adopted in the Development Plan as specified in SPPR1 of the 'Sustainable Urban Housing: Design Guidelines for Planning Authorities'.